1.02 Competing to be Unique . . .

 Westin Hotels introduced the “Heavenly Bed” campaign that provided guests with excessively comfortable sheets, duvets, and pillows.
 This tactic was too easy for competitors to mimic.Within a few years, Westin’s small difference from competitors was matched, costs rose for all competing hotels, and the differences between institutions minimized.
 Porter labelled this dynamic “competitive convergence”.

-Competitive convergence is acute in higher education, for obvious reasons: regulatory schemes impose significant requirements, credentialing is (e.g. Bachelors, Masters, Doctorates) standardized, adult learners and other factors.
+Competitive convergence is acute in higher education, for obvious reasons: regulatory schemes impose significant requirements, credentialing is (e.g. Bachelors, Masters, Doctorates) standardised, adult learners and other factors.
 Nevertheless, pundits see great opportunities to imagine new instructional strategies, leverage online education, unbundling of services, and niche programming.

 Porter’s Five Forces is used to asses the nature and intensity of competition in various industries: